 - Tobacco smoking

-In this type, the problem lies in the testes itself.
-It leads to formation of decreased number and inferior quality sperms which fails to fertilise the ovum.
+In this type, the problem lies in the testes themselves.
+It leads to the formation of decreased number and inferior quality sperms which fails to fertilize the ovum.

 - Undescended testis

 - Testicular tumor

 - Radiation therapy to the testicles

 In this type, the hormones and the testicles have normal function.
 But the transport of the sperms from the testicular sac to the ejaculatory duct is hampered.

 - Vas deferens obstruction